Dieting? - Stop That, and Monitor and Control Yourself to Reach Your Ideal Weight.

 It looks so simple, right?
 You just eat less food (with calories), until you start losing weight, and stay at that level of consumption?
 No Problem!

-Well, yes.
-There is a problem.
-You see, you need to eat healthy foods, regardless of the level of calories, or your body is going to tell you it is missing something, and it will eventually force you to eat until it gets what it is missing.
+Well yes. there is a problem.
+You see, you need to eat healthy foods, regardless of the level of calories, or your body is going to tell you it is missing something, and it will eventually force you to desire to eat what it is missing.

-That is a pretty non-scientific statement, but it is true.
+That is a pretty non-scientific statement, but it's true.
 Your body tells you things every day.
 It tells you if it is Cold or Hot.
 It tells you if it is Sore.
 It tells you if it is Nauseous or Dizzy, or has a Fever, and on, and on.

 Just so you understand, I am not telling you that I am; going Vegan, eating more/less red meat, eating more/less seafood or Chicken, eating more or less of certain vegetables and fruits.